Tankertang/cse15l-lab-reports/week3.md

  The only value that get changed is if you put an integer(ex.
 1,2,-3,20) in the revelant field <string>, they get casted into string from integer.

+ In the two screenshot above, the method that is being called are `string = string+store[1]+"\n";` which takes the <string> value after the "=" in url and concatenate it with a null value string then indent a new line.
+Then that string is stored in the variable `string`.

+The `return String.format("%s\n", string);` just return whatever string is stored inside the `string` variable.

 ***

 # Part 2